| Obesity means an excess

 in obesity.
 Famines are known to prevent obesity even

 in those most prone to it genetically.
+A number of conditions have been identified

 where obesity is a feature right from birth.
 In these